Kiama railway station: History

 Structures that have since disappeared include the footbridge and stairs, the Station Master's residence, the Bong Bong Street overbridge, the goods shed and the engine shed.
 A Dairy Farmers Co-Op siding and a N.S.W.
 Produce Company siding opened in 1947 are also no longer used.
 Ash pits are shown in the 1925 plan of the station arrangements, north of the turntable: one within the (no longer extant) engine shed and one north of the engine shed.

 Electric trains began operating on the line from Dapto to Kiama in November 2001, but the line to the south has remained as non-electrified single track.
 Since 2001, northbound trains from Bomaderry terminate at Kiama, requiring passengers to change to electric multiple unit services heading north.
 In 2005, the then Minister for Transport, John Watkins, announced that electrification would be extended to the terminus at Bomaderry at an unspecified future date, but the proposal did not progress.

 Kiama Station was upgraded to be wheelchair accessible in 2003, with a lift to the platform completed with a concrete footbridge link to Eddy Street and concrete stairs.
 In 2014, electronic ticketing in the form of the Opal card became available at the station.
 Planning is currently underway to extend the platforms by about 8 metres to accommodate 10 car D sets.

 Platforms and services

 Kiama has one island platform with two sides.
-It is serviced by NSW TrainLink South Coast line electric services from Sydney and diesel multiple unit services from Bomaderry.
+It is serviced by Sydney Trains South Coast line electric services from Sydney and diesel multiple unit services from Bomaderry.
 Services to Sydney Central and Bomaderry usually depart from platform 2, while platform 1 is used when platform 2 is occupied by a terminating train.